-copyResources Т T F F
+copyResources T T F F

-useRemoteResources Т F Т F
+useRemoteResources T F T F

 Directs the Roxie cluster to use the remote instance of the data until it can copy the data locally.
 This allows a query to be available immediately while the data is copied.
 Directs the Roxie cluster to copy the data locally.
 The query cannot be executed until the data is copied.
-This ensures optimum performance after the data is copied. mediately, but per- Will use data and indexes already loaded (placed on the Roxie cluster using DFU ) but will not copy or read remote data.
+This ensures optimum performance after the data is copied.
+Directs the Roxie cluster to load the data from a remote location.
+The query can be executed immediately, but performance is limited by network bandwidth.
+This allows queries to run without using any Roxie disk space, but reduces its throughput capabilities.
+Will use data and indexes already loaded (placed on the Roxie cluster using DFU ) but will not copy or read remote data.